anupam2005/AzureCertificationPrep/README.md

 Microsoft defines hybrid cloud as combining a public cloud (such as Azure) with on-premises infrastructure (private cloud).

-A private cloud consists of cloud computing resources used exclusively by one business or organization.
+A **private cloud** consists of cloud computing resources used exclusively by one business or organization.
 The private cloud can be physically located at your organization’s on-site datacenter, or it can be hosted by a third-party service provider.
 But in a private cloud, the services and infrastructure are always maintained on a private network, and the hardware and software are dedicated solely to your organization.

+Private cloud - High Sclalability & Improved Security.

 Scaling up/down is making a resource, such as a VM, larger or smaller.
 This is also known as scaling vertically.
 Scaling out is adding more resources of the same type, known as scaling horizontally.